 First-year, first-time students will register for classes online in early August.
 After registering for New Student Orientation (available on May 1 in your admitted student portal), you will see the option to sign-up for a class registration window.
 Then, in August, on your selected and confirmed registration date & time, you will login to Banweb and register.

 You should complete sections 1 & 2 of the Online Orientation module.
 At the end of those sections, you will have the opportunity to sign-up for a First-Year Group Advising Webinar with your academic school.
 Virtual group advising takes place over the summer.
 You will receive more information to your GW email from your school’s academic advising office in May about this process.

 GW offers special rates to a number of local hotels.
 If you use another website to find accomodation, GW is near the following DC neighborhoods: Foggy Bottom, West End, Georgetown, Dupont Circle and Downtown.

 You will fill out a profile as part of your Housing application, which inculdes ranking residence halls by preference.
-The Campus Living & Residential Education team works hard to place students in one of their preferenced choices (unless you are already assigned to a living-learning community with a designated residence hall).
+The Campus Living & Residential Education team works hard to place students in one of their preferred choices (unless you are already assigned to a living-learning community with a designated residence hall).

 Housing assignments will be released over the summer.
 Updates will be communicated via email to all students.
-The Housing application opens on May 14 and closes on June 8.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 Once a student enrolled at GW, they have the right to inspect and review their own education records, as well as designate who has access to view their student records.
 You can access the Student Consent form online.